karios-os/docs/docs/support/index.rst

    Figure 4: Karios Discourse Activation Link

 .. tip::
-   The activation email is sent from ``notifications@discourse.karios.ai``.
+   The activation email is sent from ``notifications@karios.discoursemail.com``.
 You may want to add this to your contacts to ensure delivery.

 .. important::
    You must activate your account via email before you can create support tickets or participate in discussions.